-“Strict” AIP is NOT a Life-Long Plan
+“Strict” AIP is NOT a Life-Sentence

-Your body needs time to “rest and digest” … “recover and repair” … basically, you need to be in an un-inflammed state before you try reintroducing foods, otherwise you may never really know what you’re sensitivities are.
+Your body needs time to “rest and digest” … “recover and repair” … basically, you need to be in an un-inflamed state before you try reintroducing foods, otherwise you may never really know what you’re sensitivities are.

 Some may want to rush into reintros, but remember … slow and steady wins the AIP Race!